Kannan171/tp/docs/UserGuide.md

 #### Adding a module for a teammate: `module add`

-Adds a module to an existing teammate.
+Adds a module to an existing teammate in TeamSync.

 **Format**: `module add INDEX MODULE_CODE DAY START_TIME END_TIME`